 Table of Contents:

 Part 1.
-Reasons & Solutions to MOV Video Files Not Playing
+Possible Reasons and Solutions to MOV Videos Not Playing

 Based on different situations, we explains them one by one to help you find the real reasons and corresponding solutions to your MOV video not playing issues.